Measuring the stability and plasticity of recommender systems: Experiments and preliminary results

-An interesting observation is that our assumption that interference of alien data in $D_2$ would generally affect the ability of $M_2$ to perform on $D_1^{Test}$.
-However, we see that both UKNN and NeuMF actually improve the performance of $M_2$ with respect to $M_1$, leading to $Stability > 1$.
-Regarding stability, what results suggest is that BPRMF is more unstable or, in other words, more susceptible to interference.
+An interesting observation is that both UKNN and NeuMF actually improve the performance of $M_2$ with respect to $M_1$, leading to $Stability > 1$, which contradicts our intuition that interference of alien data in $D_2$ would generally affect the ability of $M_2$ to perform on $D_1^{Test}$.
+Regarding stability, results suggest that BPRMF is more unstable or, in other words, more susceptible to interference.
 On the other hand, BPRMF seems to be more adaptable, since it has the highest score on $Plasticity$, which may indicate that there might be a trade-off between the two measures.

-In a more pronounced way, we can observe a considerable gap in plasticity between UKNN and the two latent factor models, suggesting that a KNN approach is more rigid and struggles to adapt to changes.
+In a more pronounced way, we see a considerable gap in plasticity between UKNN and the two other models, suggesting that a KNN approach is more rigid and struggles to adapt to changes.
 On the other hand, it seems to keep and even considerably improve performance on past data.

+Attributing differences to particular features or properties of the algorithms is beyond the scope of this work, however we can risk speculating that neighborhood-based models are more stable -- and less flexible -- given that they are essentially a form of memorizing user-item interactions.
+In other words, adding more data does not lead to the replacement of information.
+In contrast, model-based approaches, given their stochasticity and compactness, are necessarily more sensitive to some emerging patterns \emph{replacing} older ones.
+Experiments varying the size of neighborhoods of KNN approaches and the size of embeddings and model complexity in latent factor models might shed some light on what goes behind differences in algorithmic approaches.